the-teachingRSE-project/competencies/competencies.md

 #### OpenScience RSE
 Open Science and FAIRness of Data and Software are increasingly important topics in research, as exemplified by the demand of an increasing amount of research funding agencies requiring openness.
-Hence an RSEs is required that has a deepened knowledge in (RC) and how to distribute software publicy(SRU, SP), the Open Science RSE.
+Hence an RSEs is required that has a deepened knowledge in (RC) and how to distribute software publicly(SRU, SP), the Open Science RSE.
 Open Science RSEs can help researchers navigate the technical questions that come up when practicing Open Science, such as "How do I make my code presentable?", "What do I need to do to make my software FAIR?", or